GeorginaCarlisle/take-control-frontend-app/README.md

 ### Future Features

+#### Editing and deletion of user profile

+At the moment there is no functionality present to allow the user to edit their username, email address or password.
+Nor is there a way for them to delete their account.
+This functionality will be a priority for the next iteration of this project.
+For this first iteration the priority was in making sure that the application itself was fully functioning in order to showcase what this project is about.

+See user stories 12, 15 and 16 within the [scope plane of design](#the-scope-plane).

 #### Nested goals

 The api used by this application already has functionality built in that allows users to choose to nest children goals inside a parent goal.
 This allows large goals to be broken up into smaller more easily achieveable chunks.
 In future this functionality will be brought into the frontend application.